-Charles shares his thoughts about Social Media to his private mailing list and on Medium.
-Connect with Charles on Twitter.
+Charles shares his thoughts about Social Media on his website and on his private mailing list.

 Honeycommb is the best consumer grade, complete, fan capture and engagement solution in the world that gives you total control and ownership over all data and content in your custom social network.